 Find the Right Fit

 In the following programs, the internship is a required component of the program and provides most or all of the academic credit you will receive.
 Whether in government or in the sciences, these programs provide amazing opportunities to spend a term working side-by-side with experts in an international setting.

 There are also many locations in which UCEAP can arrange internships with corporate, governmental, or private organizations that take the place of a course at the host university.
 Programs where this process is especially well organized and opportunities are plentiful include:

-In order to receive academic credit for any internship the project must be regularly supervised by a direct supervisor.
-In most cases, students plan their projects in conjunction with the UCEAP faculty representative and/or a host university faculty member.
-All students must complete a substantial academic paper or series of reports.
 Before departure, interested students should consult with their major department about the kinds of studies that are acceptable for credit in their major.
 For more information, review the Academic Information

 section of the UCEAP Guide to Study Abroad